Salisbury smart cities controversy: Subsequent councillor behavioural issues

 On 8 March 2023, RMIT FactLab released an assessment of the conspiracy theories that smart city technologies are used to implement digital IDs and track and restrict people's movements, such as 15-minute cities.
 The report cited the Salisbury smart cities controversy as an example.
 It concluded that the conspiracy theory was false and that smart city technologies do not use digital IDs to track and restrict people's movements.

 In June 2023, Cr Bawden and Cr Burner were removed in a unanimous vote during a special meeting of council for being absent in three consecutive meetings.
-The decision has been appealed by Cr Bawden and Cr Burner in the Supreme Court of South Australia, who have claimed that they were denied procedural fairness.
+The decision was appealed by Cr Bawden and Cr Burner in the Supreme Court of South Australia, who claimed that they were denied procedural fairness.
+The appeal was unsuccessful.